GalaxianMonster/bvm/tutorials/bytecode/immval.md

 <br><br>

 ## Representing Immediate Values
-In BVM they are ordered in Little Endian(a order which is from the small value to big value)

-But first we need to have some info about binary and hex
+First we need to have some info about binary and hex

 Binary is used by the computer to present values since it cant represent decimal and it is base 2